Gianne818/Parola_PSC/README.md

 ### 1. Environment Configuration

+A pre-configured `.env` file containing active API credentials (including iPROG SMS Gateway and Supabase configuration) is already included in the repository for evaluation by mentor judges.

-Copy the sample environment file to create your `.env` configuration:
+If setting up a new environment, copy the sample environment file to create your `.env` configuration:

 ```bash
 cp .env.example .env
 ```

-Ensure your `.env` file contains your credentials:
+The `.env` file structure:

 ```env
 # iPROG SMS Gateway Configuration